odkr/sucgi/docs/install.md

     sudo make install

-Note, `make install` will only install files that are newer than their destination.
+Note, `make install` will only copy files that are newer than their target.

 ## Configuration variables